hennychen/bp-gallery/readme.txt

 Added missing donation icon file
 = 1.1.2 =
 Upgrade to this version otherwise BP Gallery profile group will be created each time you activate the plugin resulting in multiple copies of the same group.
+= 1.1.3 =
+If you have installed a previous version through wordpress the plugin will not function correctly. this upgrade will change your install directory.

 == Help Out! ==